Mishti92/writing-from-the-void/content/ongoing lists/useful phrases/a. useful phrases in different languages.md

-*mostly countries and cultures I have encountered*
+*from the countries and cultures I have encountered*

 [[te amo]]